 For more information contact:

-The Writing Our Lives Literary Arts Fellowship (WOLLAF) was launched in 2017 to provide outstanding literary artists from across the nation a unique opportunity to work specifically within the community of Syracuse, New York.
+The Writing Our Lives Community Engagement Fellowship is a unique opportunity for a community engaged teaching artist to develop and facilitate youth literacy and arts programming in Syracuse, New York.
 This fellowship bridges creative teaching and community collaboration within the dynamic environment of Central New York.
-It connects Syracuse University departments with distinguished literary artists from an array of disciplines to explore cross-disciplinary programming that cultivates writing spaces not normally open to the public.
+It provides an opportunity for teaching artists from an array of disciplines to explore cross-disciplinary programming that cultivates writing and literacy spaces for youth within and beyond school communities.

-Fellows are selected through a rolling application process.
-Applicants must reside within close proximity of Syracuse, New York, or have the intention of relocating for an entirety of a year.
-Applicants must identify as a literary artist, have a strong interest in community engagement and make a case for how the Fellowship and participation in the Writing Our Lives program would promote transformative artistic, teaching, and professional growth.
+Applicants must reside within or in close proximity of Syracuse, New York.
+Applicants must identify as a literary artist or writer, have strong interest in community engagement and make a case for how the fellowship and participation in the Writing Our Lives program would promote transformative artistic, teaching, and professional growth.